daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 -----

-### Doesn’t Do Much
+### Doesn't Do Much

-You’re a slacker, but you know a little about a lot of things.
+You're a slacker, but you know a little about a lot of things.

 * Tier 1: Life Lessons
 * Tier 2: Totally Chill